Are you putting your most valuable assets in the hands of the most qualified professionals?

 To help ensure that you have the expert guidance needed to manage your community's assets most effectively, look for professionals with the Certified Manager of Community Association (CMCA) certification.

-Administered by the National Board of Certification for Community Association Managers (NBC-CAM), the CMCA program helps ensure that managers have the knowledge, experience, and integrity to provide the best possible service to your association.
+Administered by the Community Association Managers International Certification Board (CAMICB), the CMCA program helps ensure that managers have the knowledge, experience, and integrity to provide the best possible service to your association.
 If your manager holds the CMCA certification, he or she has made an investment in management as a career and profession.

 How managers earn the CMCA